-Before I even hit the google machine to start looking, I knew it was an options based strategy, but I didn’t know it was going to be one I had never heard of before.
+Before I even hit the google machine to start looking, I knew it was an options-based strategy, but I didn’t know it was going to be one I had never heard of before.

-What Was Madoff’s Investment Style?
+What Was Bernie Madoff’s Investment Style?
+Introducing The Split-Strike Conversion

-Over time and with some simple math calculations, Markopolos concluded that for Madoff to execute the trading strategy he said he was using he would have had to buy more options on the Chicago Board Options Exchange than actually existed, yet he says no one he spoke to there remembered making a single trade with Bernard Madoff’s fund. (emphasis added)
+Over time and with some simple math calculations, Markopolos concluded that for Bernie Madoff to execute the trading strategy he said he was using he would have had to buy more options on the Chicago Board Options Exchange than actually existed, yet he says no one he spoke to there remembered making a single trade with Bernard Madoff’s fund. (emphasis added)

 So, the first step someone has to take is understanding that the split strike conversion options strategy is not inherently fraudulent.
-The investment strategy is no different then some of the other options strategies I looked at like the naked put, bull put spread, straddle and strangle.
+The investment strategy is no different than some of the other options strategies I looked at like the naked put, bull put spread, straddle, and strangle.
 Now that we are past that we can learn about the strategy together (much like my other posts, I am going to learn while preparing the post).

 A split strike seems to be the same thing as a collar which is,